patrick-llgc/MeetingNotes/RadarCon2019/README.md

 	- The direction of arrival (DOA) of all detections in the RD- map are obtained via beamforming (BF).
 Beamforming requires sensor array calibration, where array responses to targets at various known positions are collected to construct a sensor array calibration matrix.
 	- Notice that the quality of the radar point cloud is mainly determined by the detector and beamforming.
 	- Notice that multiple user-defined parameters, such as threshold, margin, sizes and shapes of the reference and guard windows determine the performance of the conventional radar signal processing.
 Automotive radar is required to operate in a variety of significantly different scenes, and therefore, selection of a single optimal set of these parameters is extremely challenging and frequently an impossible task.
+- If radars do not have height information, then we can generate birds eye view for 2D bbox.
+- Oklahoma Univ has great radar center, because of weather monitoring
+- **The radar point cloud are usually done after detection and tracking.
+This is quite different from lidar.**
+- Radar can work in MIMO mode as well
+- ASTYX provides dense point cloud (with adjustable threshold)
+- Use of Range Doppler map